REQUIESCAT IN PACE

 Of all the historical styles that might be represented in Agincourt’s architecture, several have been a particular challenge for me — and some are downright creepy.
 It reminds me that my architectural education fell at the end of the Modern Movement when a spartan Bauhaus æsthetic held sway and “less was [deemed to be] more”.
 So when half-term mayor Ed Flynn went to that great campaign stump in the sky, I knew he’d have to go out in classical style — literally.

 Ed’s anticipation of his passing would probably have focused on long-term remembrance on Earth, rather than building up treasures in Heaven: Ed attended church services in a very public way but it was a campaign strategy more than something genuinely spiritual.
 His widow Amity is another story, though I don’t know anything about her religious affiliation.
 I’ll ask around.
 So, whether planned by Ed himself or by Mrs Flynn posthumously, I knew the FitzGerald Flynn interment at The Shades would be above ground and in the cemetery’s sole mausoleum.
-Ed’s ego demanded nothing less.
+Ed’s ego demanded nothing less than an erection of some kind.
 And yet…

-His passing so soon after the World’s Columbian Exposition — will we be renaming that in the spirit of revised political correctness, I wonder; why would we want to have celebrated the European “discovery” of a world that was new to them but certainly not to the inhabitants already here — meant that the ever fashion-forward Flynn would have chosen the new Classical Revival style popularized at the fair.
+His passing so soon after the World’s Columbian Exposition — will we be renaming that in the spirit of revised political correctness, I wonder; why would we want to have celebrated the European “discovery” of a world that was new to them but certainly not to the inhabitants already here? — meant that the ever fashion-forward Flynn would have chosen the new Classical Revival style popularized at the fair.
 And that, of course, has challenged me with an unfamiliar architectural idiom: I know it conceptually but have never actually tried to work within it.
 The simpler a style, the more obvious my missteps will be to my critics.
+Complexity is easy; minimalism, not so much.

 Ed and Amity have been referenced in these pages multiple times; proportionally more than they might warrant.
 But I still hope to do the Flynns justice in design for their eternal rest, if for no other reason than Amity, who became such a warm and likable person as soon as Ed was out of the picture.